isomerpages/moe-jurongsec/_cca/Performing Arts/Chinese Orchestra.md

 description: ""
 third_nav_title: Performing Arts
 ---

+The Chinese Orchestra is a thriving performing arts CCA that places a strong emphasis on encouraging individual brilliance.
+Our pupils took part in the SYF 2021 Junior Challenge, which undoubtedly improved their educational experience.
+Additionally, we encourage our students to participate in the NTU Confucius Institute’s Chinese Music Instrumental Grading Examinations in order to strengthen their musical proficiency.

 |   |   |
 |---|---|
 | ![](/images/JSSB3.png) <center>JSB Teachers’ Day Performance (via Zoom)</center> | ![](/images/JSSB4.jpg) <center>JSB Community Performance with Taman Jurong CCC</center> |